Welcome to the Art website!

 1) Office referral

-*Any of steps 4-2 may be omitted at the teacher's discretion
+*Any of these steps may be omitted for severe or repeated behaviors

-Positive incentives include art awards, artworks being shown, an “art party,” etc.
+Positive incentives include art awards, artworks being shown, an “art party,” face painting, etc.

 Your students will learn about a variety of artists and use multiple types of media throughout the year.
 All lessons encompass SC’s state standards, which can be found on the state department's website.
 Lessons will be graded based on studio projects, rubrics, student participation, student growth, and student responses.